 The last relay on this circuit, called the exit node, is the one that establishes the actual connection to the destination server.
 As Tor does not, and by design cannot, encrypt the traffic between an exit node and the destination server, any exit node is in a position to capture any traffic passing through it.
 See Tor FAQ: Can exit nodes eavesdrop on communications?.

 For example, in 2007, a security researcher intercepted thousands of private e-mail messages sent by foreign embassies and human rights groups around the world by spying on the connections coming out of an exit node he was running.
 See Wired: Rogue Nodes Turn Tor Anonymizer Into Eavesdropper's Paradise.

 To protect yourself from such attacks you should use end-to-end encryption.

 Tails includes many tools to help you using strong encryption while browsing, sending email or chatting, as presented on our about page.

 Your Internet Service Provider (ISP) or your local network administrator can see that you're connecting to a Tor relay, and not a normal web server for example.
 Using Tor bridges in certain conditions can help you hide the fact that you are using Tor.

-The destination server that you are contacting through Tor can know whether your communication comes out from a Tor exit node by consulting the publicly available list of exit nodes that might contact it.
-For example using the Tor Bulk Exit List tool of the Tor Project.
+The destination server that you are contacting through Tor can know whether your communication comes from a Tor exit node by consulting the publicly available list of exit nodes that might contact it.
+For example using the Tor Bulk Exit List tool from the Tor Project.

 So using Tails doesn't make you look like any random Internet user.
 The anonymity provided by Tor and Tails works by trying to make all of their users look the same so it's not possible to identify who is who amongst them.